mbsa-tud/tsad_platform/README.md

 4. Click the `Run Optimization` button to optimize all models.
 5. Once it's done, the optimized models will appear on the [Detection](#detection) and [Simulink Detection](#simulink-detection) panels.

+**NOTE** Merlin cannot be optimized using this function at the moment.

 ---

 ## Detection